bigchaindb/bigchaindb/docs/root/source/installation/network-setup/bigchaindb-node-ansible.md

-# Setting up a network of nodes with the Ansible script
+# Network of nodes with the Ansible script

 You can find one of the installation methods with Ansible on GitHub at: